To Peat or not to Peat (what is your preference?)

 To borrow from William Shakespeare - to peat or not to peat is a bit of a fundamental when it comes to one's whisky palate.

-For the first couple of years we distilled unpeated barley (malt), but a few years ago our distiller Pat suggested that we try a peated malt and so we bought a pallet of peated barley from our New Zealand growers and proceeded to start what has been an ongoing foray into peated whisky.
+For the first couple of years we distilled unpeated barley (malt), until our distiller Pat suggested that we try a peated malt and so we bought a pallet of peated barley from our New Zealand growers and proceeded to start what has been an ongoing foray into peated whisky.
 It's taken us across to manuka smoke, and back to a traditional peat and the result has been the award-winning 'Bog Monster', and the lighter peated 'Moss'.

-While you can't buy these yet we thought you might like to read more about peated whisky and so we bring you this excellent piece from the always-entertaining W&W ( article reposted from Whisky & Wisdom):
+While you can't buy these yet, you can sample them in our tasting pack, and we thought you might like to read more about peated whisky and so we bring you this excellent piece from the always-entertaining W&W ( article reposted from Whisky & Wisdom):